fctr-id/okta-mcp-server/README.md

 <h2 style="margin-left: 10px" >Okta MCP Server (v0.1.0-ALPHA)</h2>

 The Okta MCP Server is a groundbreaking tool that enables AI models to interact directly with your Okta environment using the Model Context Protocol (MCP).
 Built specifically for IAM engineers, security teams, and Okta administrators, it implements the MCP specification to transform how AI assistants can help manage and analyze Okta resources.
-Our vision is to create a secure bridge between AI models and Okta's powerful API ecosystem, maintaining enterprise-grade security while unlocking unprecedented integration capabilities.

 <div >
 <p><a href="https://github.com/fctr-id/okta-mcp-server">View on GitHub</a> | <a href="https://modelcontextprotocol.io/introduction">Learn about MCP</a> | <a href="https://github.com/fctr-id/okta-ai-agent">Okta AI Agent</a></p>